ljlleo7-prog/DeltaDash-Online-Helper/README.md

+git subtree push --prefix public origin gh-pages
 # Delta Dash Online Assistant

+Produced by Geeks Production Studio — Version 1.0 Alpha

+Delta Dash Online Assistant is a web-based companion for the F1-themed motorsports boardgame "Delta Dash".
+This site helps players:

+- Get information about the boardgame
+- Calculate race strategy (pit stops, tyre choices, lap management)
+- Send feedback directly to Geeks Production Studio

-A sleek, modern web-based assistant application built with pure HTML, CSS, and JavaScript.
-Perfect for deployment on GitHub Pages!
+This project is a static frontend application built with HTML, CSS, and JavaScript and is ready for hosting on GitHub Pages.

 ## Features

-✨ **Stylized Interface** - Beautiful gradient design with smooth animations 🚀 **Lightweight** - No backend dependencies, pure frontend solution 📱 **Responsive Design** - Works seamlessly on desktop and mobile devices 💬 **Interactive Chat** - Real-time message responses with built-in assistant logic ⚡ **GitHub Pages Ready** - Deploy directly to GitHub Pages with zero configuration
+- Motorsport-styled UI tailored for the Delta Dash boardgame
+- Interactive chat assistant with race-related guidance
+- Strategy calculator for in-game decision support
+- Feedback form with local and web-mail submission paths

 ## Project Structure